jfecher/ante-website/content/blog/safe_shared_mutability.md

 ```

 Since `shared` references are already restricted to only operations safe to perform on references
 which may be mutably aliased, we are all good to go!
+We can now use `Vec (Rc (Mut MyStruct))` for
+a safe, mutably shared vector which we can also mutate the elements within.

-If you ever do need interior mutability to lend out owning references, then you will still need
+If we ever do need interior mutability to lend out owning references, then we'd still need
 to resort to a `RefCell t` or similar interior mutability type inherited from Rust.

 ---